Turbine Flow Meters

-Turbine Flow Meters measure the velocity of liquids, gases and vapors in pipes, such as hydrocarbons in fuel flow measurement, chemical flow metering, water flow metering, cryogenic liquid flow metering, air or gas flow metering, and general industrial flow metering
+Turbine Flow Meters measure the velocity of liquids, gases, and vapors in pipes, such as hydrocarbons in fuel flow measurement, chemical flow metering, water flow metering, cryogenic liquid flow metering, air or gas flow metering, and general industrial flow metering

 How Turbine Flowmeters Work

 Turbine flowmeters use the mechanical energy of the fluid to rotate a “pinwheel” (rotor) in the flow stream.
 Blades on the rotor are angled to transform energy from the flow stream into rotational energy.
-The rotor shaft spins on bearings.
+The rotor shaft spins on the bearings.
 When the fluid moves faster, the rotor spins proportionally faster.
 Turbine flowmeters now constitute 7% of the world market.

 Shaft rotation can be sensed mechanically or by detecting the movement of the blades.
 Blade movement is often detected magnetically, with each blade or embedded piece of metal generating a pulse.
-Turbine flowmeter sensors are typically located external to the flowing stream to avoid material of construction constraints that would result if wetted sensors were used.
+Turbine flowmeter sensors are typically located external to the flowing stream to avoid material construction constraints that would result if wetted sensors were used.
 When the fluid moves faster, more pulses are generated.
 The transmitter processes the pulse signal to determine the flow of the fluid.
 Transmitters and sensing systems are available to sense flow in both the forward and reverse flow directions.

 Plus and Minus’s of Turbine Flow Meters

 The cost is moderate.
-Very good at clean, low viscosity fluids of moderate velocity and a steady rate.
+Very good at clean, low-viscosity fluids of moderate velocity and a steady rate.
 Turndown is very good as it can read very low compared to the maximum flow.
 They are reliable if put in a clean fluid especially if it has some lubricity.
 AGA and API approved for custody transfers.
 They do cause some pressure drop where that may be a factor such as gravity flows.
 Not reliable for steam.
 Bearings wear out.